Intrepid Networks announces a new Chief Technology Officer and Vice President of Engineering for the Denver Division.

 "Intrepid has an inspiring culture with a talented team - I'm looking forward to working with our team and customers to help deliver transformative mission solutions," said Shing.

-Andy Greene will lead the Denver Engineering team supporting automation initiatives and a web-based technology roadmap for Intrepid Networks in his new role.
+In his new role, Andy Greene will lead the Denver Engineering team supporting automation initiatives and a web-based technology roadmap for Intrepid Networks.

 "We are honored to have Andy join the Intrepid Networks team heading the Denver Division."
 "Andy brings expertise in public safety automation systems, software, and infrastructure and strong leadership skills to execute the technical vision and deliver best-in-class solutions," said Britt Kane, President and CEO of Intrepid Networks.